 We evaluate our model on two aspects (i) performance on intermediate steps and (ii) performance on the final answer prediction.
 Tables \ref{tab:results_mwp}, \ref{tab:results_snlr}, and \ref{tab:results_mng} show the performance comparisons.

-\paragraph{Performance on Intermediate Steps.} Table \ref{tab:results_mwp} reports the performance on the MWP task.
+\textbf{Performance on Intermediate Steps.} Table \ref{tab:results_mwp} reports the performance of the MWP task.
 We explored two different scenarios: (i) where the model only generates the equations ($z$) with variable names replacing the numeric values, and (ii) where the model generates both the equations and the final answers together.
 We observe for both scenarios that \ourmodel significantly outperforms baseline models with comparable sizes.
-Notably, UQA-base benefits ($+13.1$ EM) most when adding a critic in the loop.
-We observe that GPT-$3.5$ significantly benefits from \ourmodel trained critic.
-Since LLMs like GPT-$3.5$ ($175$B parameters) are expensive to finetune, the improvement in equation generation of $+3$ and $+3.2$ EM without any modification is important.
+Notably, UQA-base benefits most ($+13.1$ EM) when adding a critic in the loop.
+We observe that GPT-$3.5$ significantly benefits from the \ourmodel trained critic.
+Since LLMs like GPT-$3.5$ ($175$B parameters) are expensive to finetune, the improvement in equation generation of $+3.2$ EM without any modification is important.
 Interestingly, we observe that GPT-$3.5$ + COT manages to have significantly higher accuracy in answer $y$ than in equation $z$ (see Table \ref{tab:results_mwp}).
 This result is similar to the observation made by \citet{ye2022the} and suggests that the intermediate equations can be unreliable.
-Also, we observe that if the critic was perfect ({ Oracle}), then \ourmodel could perform very strongly.
 Finally, \ourmodel could even outperform PPO, which uses BLEU-score as a reward function.
-This suggests that semi-structured fine-grained textual feedback can be more beneficial than value-based (where values are from automatic metrics) reward feedback.
+This suggests that semi-structured fine-grained textual feedback is more beneficial than value-based (where values are from automatic metrics) reward feedback.
 Note that this result may vary when these models are optimized directly with complex human values, as shown in \citet{10.5555/3495724.3495977}.
-Qualitatively, \ourmodel can correct incorrect equations through structured feedback, fixing the operators within a multistep solution (see Figure \ref{fig:example_multistep}).
+Qualitatively, \ourmodel can correct incorrect equations through structured feedback, fixing the operators within a multistep solution (see Fig. \ref{fig:example_multistep}).